MisharyD/sign-up-form/README.md

 # sign-up-form
 ![alt text](pageImage.png)
-Just some basic form using html,css and js that looks nice. <br>
+Just some basic form using html,css and with js validation that looks nice. <br>
-Some things that could be added or fixed: <br>
--add validation while typing <br>
--add invalid messages <br>
--also there is some problems that can be fixed when pressing the create acc button.